-The joy of waking up to a warm batch of Easy Homemade Cinnamon Rolls.
+Wake up to Easy Homemade Cinnamon Rolls!
 I can't begin to tell you how delicious and soft they are.
 The smell permeating through the house is A-M-A-Z-I-N-G. One of the many things I love about this recipe is its simplicity and minimal ingredients.
-Although the recipe calls for yeast but don't feel intimidated.
+Although the recipe calls for yeast, don't feel intimidated.
 You'll be surprised how easy it is to work with yeast when baking bread and these Easy Homemade Cinnamon Rolls.
-To make this perfectly every time, follow the simple steps below.
+To make this perfectly every time, follow the simple directions below.

-When I know that I'm going to cook up a batch for an early morning breakfast, I start my dough early.
-Since the dough contains active yeast, it is important that you allow the dough to sit between 1 hour to 1-1/2 hours to allow the dough to rise (i.e. double in size.
+Dough: When I know that I'm going to cook up a batch of cinnamon rolls for an early morning breakfast, I start my dough early.
+Since the dough contains active yeast, it is important that you allow the dough to sit for 1 hour to 1-1/2 hours to allow the dough to rise or double in size.
 This step is crucial if you want your cinnamon rolls soft and fluffy.

 FYI - You'll want to eat more than one.
 I'm just saying (smile).